untilIdentityChanged¶

 }

-is that it still works with the surounding condition.
+The important bit to note about untilIdentityChanged is that it still works with the surrounding condition.

-In the example above the identity is the id of the selected email.
+In the example above, the identity is the id of the selected email.

-block will be canceled and restarted with the changed state.
+Whenever the id of the selected email changes, whatever is inside the untilIdentityChanged { ... } block will be canceled and restarted with the changed state.

-is started but this time with another email id for the selected email.
+In our example, it means that the onEnter { ... } block gets canceled if a new email is selected and then started again, but this time with another email id for the selected email.

 Depending on your use case, maybe ExecutionPolicy or hierarchical state machines can achieve the same or are even better suited.